ThyOwen/brain/readme.md

 - `Llama`: Handles LLM inference.
 - `MessageBoardManager`: Manages status and temporary messages.

-## Customization

-- **Models:** Place additional Whisper or Llama models in the appropriate directories as prompted by the app.
-- **UI:** Modify SwiftUI views in `top_card/`, `bottom_card/`, and `neumorphic/` for custom appearance.

 ## License
 This project includes code under the GPL (eSpeak-NG) and other open-source licenses.
 See individual package licenses for details.

----

-For more information, see the documentation in each module or contact the project maintainer.